What are Carpenter Bees?

 How to Get Rid of Carpenter Bees

 Looking to get rid of carpenter bees?
-An appropriately labeled insecticide specifically applied to each gallery can help control developing bees in the wood.
+An appropriately labelled insecticide specifically applied to each gallery can help bee removal developing bees in the wood.
 Following insecticidal application, the holes should be left for the females to enter and come into contact with the product.
-After time, the holes can be sealed to prevent any overwintering bees from reusing galleries the next year.
-Proper bee control can be difficult, so it is advised to contact a licensed pest control professional for proper carpenter bee control.
-A professional has the knowledge to inspect the property for galleries and choose the appropriate treatment method.
+After a time, the holes can be sealed to prevent any overwintering bees from reusing galleries the next year.
+Proper bee control can be difficult, so it is advised to contact a licensed pest control professional for proper carpenter bee removal.
+Professional pest control for bees removal has the knowledge to inspect the property for galleries and choose the appropriate treatment method.

 Carpenter Bee Damage